I’ve just disembarked a European river cruise on a 1930s barge that took everything I thought I knew about cruising and turned it on its head.

 What Were My First Impressions of The Cabin?

-Each cabin is the same and I was really surprised by the size.
-The average size of a river cruise ship cabin is 13.9 metres squares and Merlijn’s come in at a little over 11 metres squared.
+The average size of a river cruise ship cabin is 13.9 metres squared and Merlijn’s come in at a little over 11 metres squared.

-We Headed to The Introductory Talk
+We Headed To The Introductory Talk

-After we had settled in a little, we went up to the main lounge for an introductory talk from captain Coen & Cristina and a welcome drink.
+After we had settled in a little, we went up to the main lounge for an introductory talk from Captain Coen & Cristina and a welcome drink.

 Where Were Our Fellow Guests From?